WrestleMania 39: Raw

 Triple H opened the post-WrestleMania episode of Raw, stating that despite the news about WWE (referencing Endeavor's purchase), nothing would change with the product, after which, he introduced Undisputed WWE Universal Champion Roman Reigns, who was accompanied by Paul Heyman and Solo Sikoa.
 Cody Rhodes interrupted and said Reigns only won because of Sikoa and then challenged Reigns to a rematch, but Reigns declined.
 Rhodes then challenged Reigns and Sikoa to a tag team match later that night, and Reigns accepted.
 Heyman then issued a condition that Rhodes' partner was someone who competed at WrestleMania 39 but also that person could not challenge Reigns for his titles as long as Reigns was champion.
 Brock Lesnar answered, seemingly as Cody Rhodes' tag team partner.
 However, the match never occurred due to Lesnar viciously assaulting Rhodes before the match could begin.
 This eventually led to a match between Lesnar and Rhodes at Backlash, which Rhodes won.
 They had two more matches; at Night of Champions, Lesnar won when he made Rhodes pass out to the Kimura lock, and at SummerSlam, Rhodes was victorious.
 Afterwards, he was endorsed by Lesnar.
 Reigns and Rhodes then went face-to-face for the first time since the Raw after WrestleMania on the October 13 episode of SmackDown.

 Rhodes then went on to win the men's Royal Rumble match at the 2024 Royal Rumble to earn a rematch against Reigns for the Undisputed WWE Universal Championship at WrestleMania XL.
-Despite involvement from The Rock and Seth "Freakin" Rollins, Rhodes defeated Reigns in a rematch in the main event of WrestleMania XL Night 2 to become the new Undisputed WWE Universal Champion.
+Despite involvement from The Rock and Seth Rollins, Rhodes defeated Reigns in a rematch in the main event of WrestleMania XL Night 2 to become the new Undisputed WWE Universal Champion.

 Also on Raw, Rey Mysterio talked about his win over his son, Dominik, only for United States Champion Austin Theory to interrupt.
 This led to a non-title match immediately afterwards, where Theory was victorious after interference from Dominik.
 After the match, Dominik's Judgment Day stablemate Damian Priest attacked Bad Bunny, who was seated at ringside, and chokeslammed him through an announce table.
 On the April 24 episode, Bad Bunny returned and announced that although he was originally to be the host of Backlash, he would instead be facing Priest in a street fight at the event.